 Inserting filters and conditions into a mapping allows you to select data from the source based on Boolean conditions.

 The if-else condition in MapForce is equivalent to a switch statement in many programming languages, enabling you to easily control the flow of data in your mapping projects by matching a value to a selected criterion.

 MapForce supports transformation input parameters, allowing outside parameters to affect mapping transformations.
 The transformation input parameters can be passed to the main mapping function created by the MapForce code generator in Java, C#, or C++.

-MapForce includes powerful support for database ETL mapping, including mapping between any of database data and XML, flat files, EDI, Excel (OOXML), XBRL, Web services, and even other database formats.
+MapForce database ETL tools include powerful support for database mapping, including mapping database data between any combination of XML, JSON, CSV, EDI, Excel, Protobuf, XBRL, Web services, and even other database formats.